davidson16807/sweet-tensors/README.md

 Again replacing "your-file.sjs" with the file that uses the macro.
 You can see an example of this build process in the "demo.sjs" and "demo.sh" files included in the sweet-tensors project.

-If you're looking for more robust build tool, you may also consider the following options:
+If you're looking for a more robust build tool, you may also consider the following options:

 - [broccoli-sweet](https://github.com/sindresorhus/broccoli-sweetjs)
 - [grunt-sweet](https://github.com/natefaubion/grunt-sweet.js)